entando/frontend-libraries/packages/entando-apimanager/README.md

 On top of that if any request returns either 401 or 403 status codes the package will logout the user and redirect him to the login page.

-### loginUser(username, token)
+### loginUser(username, token, refresh_token=optional)

-`loginUser` expects both the username and the token that should be used for requests that require authentication.
+`loginUser` expects the parameters username, token, and refresh token (if indicated) that should be used for requests that require authentication.

-This method stores also these credentials in the localStorage and redirects the user to the landing page previously setup when using `apiManager`'s `config()` method.
+This method stores also these credentials in the localStorage and invokes `landingPage` function that is previously setup when using `apiManager`'s `config()` method.

 ### logoutUser()

-`logoutUser` clears the user credentials both from the state and localStorage and then redirects the user to the login page previously setup when using `apiManager`'s `config()` method.
+`logoutUser` clears the user credentials both from the state and localStorage and then invokes `loginPage` function that is previously setup when using `apiManager`'s `config()` method.

 ---